Magdala

 Magdala (מגדלא; מִגְדָּל; Μαγδαλά) was an ancient Jewish city on the shore of the Sea of Galilee, 3 mi north of Tiberias.
 In the Babylonian Talmud it is known as Magdala Nunayya (מגדלא נוניה), and which some historical geographers think may refer to Tarichaea (lit. 'the place of processing fish').
 It is believed to be the birthplace of Mary Magdalene.
-Until the 1948 Arab–Israeli War, the Arab village of al-Majdal (المجدل) stood at the site of ancient Magdala.
+Until the 1948 Arab–Israeli War, the Palestinian village of al-Majdal (المجدل) stood at the site of ancient Magdala.
 The Israeli municipality of Migdal now extends into the area.

 History

 Roman period

 Archaeological excavations on behalf of the Israel Antiquities Authority (IAA) conducted in 2006 found that the settlement began during the Hellenistic period (between the second and first centuries BCE) and ended during the late Roman period (third century CE).
 Later excavations in 2009–2013 brought perhaps the most important discovery in the site: an ancient synagogue, called the "Migdal Synagogue", dating from the Second Temple period.
 It is the oldest synagogue found in the Galilee, and one of the few synagogues from that period found in the entire country, as of the time of the excavation.
 They also found the Magdala stone, which has a seven-branched menorah symbol carved on it.
 It is the earliest menorah of that period to be discovered outside Jerusalem.

 Archaeologists discovered an entire first century Jewish town lying just below the surface.
 The excavation revealed multiple structures and four mikvaot (plural of mikvah or mikveh).
 In 2021, another synagogue from the same period was discovered at Magdala.

 At Magdala, two texts from the first century were discovered.
 The initial finding is a Greek mosaic inscription embedded in tessera, displaying the word ΚΑΙΣΥ, translated as "(Welcome) also to you!".
 The second finding is a lead weight with Greek inscriptions from the 23rd year of Agrippa II, referencing two agoranomoi, enabling its dating to either 71/2 or 82/3 CE.

 A collapse layer from the Second Temple period supports Josephus's narrative of the Roman destruction of Magdala during the First Jewish–Roman War.
 Excavations show that after the destruction, during the Byzantine and Early Islamic periods, the city moved slightly to the north.